x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-exceeding-receiving-limits-report.md

 1. A heatmap that indicates:

-    - When a mailbox exceeded their receiving limit (see [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits)), which means they can no longer receive mail until the limit is reset (that is 1 hour after the threshold is exceeded).
+    - When a mailbox exceeded their receiving limit and can no longer receive mail until the limit is reset to 1 hour after the threshold is exceeded.

-      1. Mailboxes won't receive any mail at all if the overall receiving limit is exceeded.
+      1. **Hot limit**: Mailboxes won't receive any mail from the Internet or on-premises senders if the overall receiving limit is exceeded.

-      2. Mailboxes won't receive any mail from a specific sender, if the mailbox has received too many messages from the sender.
+      2. **Sender-recipient pair limit**: Mailboxes won't receive any mail from a specific sender, if the mailbox has received too many messages from the sender.

-    - When a mailbox is at risk, which means they haven't exceeded their limit but are receiving large volumes of messages regularly.
+    - **Warm limit**: When a mailbox is at risk, which means they haven't exceeded their limit but are receiving large volumes of messages regularly.

 2. A table that shows, in the selected time window:

+   - The impacted mailbox

+   - Whether the mailbox has exceeded the limit or is at risk

+   - The limit type (**Hot**, **Sender-recipient pair**, or **Warm**)

+   - The limit value, based on limit type

    - The number of hours a mailbox has exceeded the limit